 As we said earlier in this article branded hashtags are very flexible and can serve many purposes.
 But, the thing about these branded hashtags is that they won’t generate more reach by themselves.
 If you want to use branded hashtags on Instagram you have to combine them with other strategies.

-Why aren’t branded hashtags good to get more followers on Instagram?- Obviously, the power of the hashtags comes from the huge amount of people who use them, and most users won’t search or add your branded hashtags to their posts unless you give them a strong motivation to do it.
+Why aren’t branded hashtags effective for getting more followers on Instagram?
+The power of hashtags comes from the huge amount of people who use them, and most users won’t search or add your branded hashtags to their posts unless you give them a strong motivation to do it.

 You can use branded hashtags to: